List of Chicago Fire characters: Wallace Boden

-Chief Wallace Boden (season 1 – present) is in charge of Battalion 25 stationed at Firehouse 51.
+Chief Wallace Boden (seasons 1–12) is the chief in charge of Battalion 25 stationed at Firehouse 51.
 He is a scarred veteran of the fire department and served with Benny Severide and Henry Mills, the fathers of his subordinates, Kelly Severide and Peter Mills, respectively.
 Chief Boden has unwavering dedication to the firefighters under him and has earned their loyalty and respect.
 He will go to great lengths to protect the integrity of the firehouse and his men, even if it means having to antagonize them by disciplining them.
 His career is threatened after a feud with Gail McLeod when she tries to overthrow him and install his former colleague Benny Severide as the chief of Battalion 25.
 Boden refuses to give up his house and fights for it.
 Later she tries to "justify" the closing due to an incident at a call where the victim had to be cut out of a $40,000 trash compactor.
 McLeod is eventually removed and Firehouse 51 remains open.
 Despite his serious exterior, he is open to advice from his men, particularly regarding his personal life; for example, he asks Herrmann, who has five children, for tips on how to deal with his pregnant wife Donna and infant son and Mills for some insight while he was dating Donna.
 He also views his firefighters as his extended family, especially his two lieutenants, Matt Casey and Kelly Severide, who view him as a mentor and fatherly figure at 51.
 Stella Kidd looks up to chief Boden as a father figure since she lost her parents at such a young age.